A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 - repeated, severe, isolated episodes of vomiting;

-different duration intervals of normal health between episodes;
+of various durations intervals of normal health between episodes;

 Additional criteria: